You can make Instant Pot Rice and Beans recipe tonight! With dried black beans, no soaking, no sauteing, in 30 minutes

 Pressure Cooker Beans and Rice

-OK, this healthy Instant Pot rice and beans recipe is a weeknight dinner saver!
-It’s like Instant Pot black beans meet Instant Pot brown rice and cook together in one pot in 22 minutes.
-There is barely any chopping required and I will “slap your hands” if you soak the beans – just like with Instant Pot baked beans, I repeat, you do not need to soak!
+There is barely any chopping required and I will “slap your hands” if you soak the beans.
+Just like with Instant Pot baked beans, I repeat, you do not need to soak!

 Are you ready to have healthy dinner on the table in 30 minutes?!
 P.S.
-Browse all healthy Instant Pot recipes.
+Browse all healthy healthy Instant Pot recipes.

 Instant Pot Beans and Rice Ingredients